codacy/docs/docs/getting-started/integrating-codacy-with-your-git-workflow.md

 ---
-description: Configure Codacy to block merging pull requests that don't meet your quality standards.
+description: Configure Codacy to display analysis and coverage results on your Git provider and block merging pull requests that don't meet your quality standards.
 ---

 # Integrating Codacy with your Git workflow